robinsdeepak/robinsdeepak.github.io/LRU.md

     }

 ### main() function:
-  Inside this function we create a Queue, Hash and finally we add multiple we will perform sequencial reference to page
+  Inside this function we create a Queue, Hash and finally we will perform multiple sequencial reference to pages

     int main(){
         struct Queue* queue = create_queue(4);